Regal (Hastings) Ltd v Gulliver

 Regal (Hastings) Ltd v Gulliver [1967] 1 All ER 37 is a leading case in UK company law regarding the rule against directors and officers from taking personal advantage of a corporate opportunity in violation of their duty of loyalty to the company.
-The Court held that a director is in breach of his duties if he takes advantage of an opportunity that the corporation would otherwise be interested in but was unable to take advantage.
+Reversing the decisions of the High Court and the Court of Appeal, the House of Lords held in 1942 that a director is in breach of his duties if he takes advantage of an opportunity that the corporation would otherwise be interested in but was unable to take advantage.
 However the breach could have been resolved by ratification by the shareholders, which those involved neglected to do.

 Facts

-Regal owned a cinema in Hastings, Sussex.
-They took out leases on two more, through a new subsidiary, to make the whole lot an attractive sale package.
-However, the landlord first wanted them to give personal guarantees.
-They did not want to do that.
+The plaintiff company, Regal, owned and operated a cinema in Hastings, Sussex.
+On 26 September 1935, the directors of the company formed a new subsidiary, Hastings Amalgamated Cinemas Limited, to acquire the leases of two other local cinemas – the Cinema de Luxe in Hastings and the Elite in St Leonards-on-Sea.
+However, the landlord of the two cinemas did not want to grant the leases to Amalgamated without a personal guarantee from the directors, which they were unwilling to provide.

 Instead the landlord said they could up share capital to £5,000.
 Regal itself put in £2,000, but could not afford more (though it could have got a loan).
 Four directors each put in £500, the Chairman, Mr Gulliver, got outside subscribers to put in £500 and the board asked the company solicitor, Mr Garten, to put in the last £500.
 They sold the business and made a profit of nearly £3 per share.

+Proceedings

-But then the beneficiaries brought an action against the directors, saying that this profit was in breach of their fiduciary duty to the company.
+The beneficiaries brought an action against the directors, saying that this profit was in breach of their fiduciary duty to the company.
 They had not fully obtained the consent from the shareholders.